Associate of Arts Degree | LaSalle College Vancouver, Canada

 See all details.

 The Associate of Arts degree at LaSalle College Vancouver prepares graduates for further study in a Faculty of Arts bachelor’s degree program at one of British Columbia’s universities.
 The program provides students a comprehensive liberal arts education in a supportive and nurturing learning environment, and supports the development of strong critical thinking, communication and research skills sought after by employers.
-Students can be expected to complete the program in 1 to 2 years.
+Students can earn two degrees in 3-4 years depending on their pace of studies.

 Students will enroll in courses taken from the following list: